KirilStrezikozin/BakeMaster-Blender-Addon/README.md

     </a>
 </h2>

-Below are the basic steps about how to quickly set up and get the hang of BakeMaster. <br /> If you want to dive into every setting or toggle and become a complete BakeMaster master, <br /> you can visit <a href="">Documentation</a> or watch a <a href="">Video Tutorial</a>.
+Below are the basic steps about how to quickly set up and get the hang of BakeMaster. <br /> If you want to dive into every setting or toggle and become a complete BakeMaster master, <br /> you can visit <a href="https://bakemaster-blender-addon.readthedocs.io/en/latest/">Documentation</a>.

 List of actions: